 Yes they are!
 In fact very good for you.

 They contain properties that help keep blood pressure low, protect the liver, and lower cholesterol.

 All that plus several nutrients, vitamins, plus dietary fiber.

 It’s a good idea to store your seeds properly to give the best chance to stay fresh.

 Like most seeds, sesame seeds have a high oil content and therefore are very susceptible to becoming rancid.

 Be sure to keep them stored in an airtight container in a cool dry place.

-You can keep them in the refrigerator or freezer but you need to watch out for moisture which is the enemy of sesame seeds.
+You can keep them in the refrigerator or freezer but you need to watch out for moisture.